Listening Techniques for Stronger Relationships

 Your Relationship Prescription

-Like a musician refining their craft, becoming a heartfelt listener takes ongoing effort, patience, and intention.
-The next time someone shares something important with you, pause and ask yourself: Am I fully present?
-Am I attuned to their emotions?
-Have I reflected back to confirm I understand?
+Just like a musician refining their craft, becoming a heartfelt listener requires patience, intention, and ongoing effort.
+The next time someone opens up to you, take a moment to pause and check in with yourself: Am I fully present?
+Am I truly tuned into their emotions?
+Have I reflected back to ensure I’m really understanding them?